chriskiehl/Gooey/README.md

     python setup.py install

-**NOTE:** Python 2 users must manually install WxPython!
+**NOTE:** Gooey no longer supports Python 2.
+To use gooey with Python 2, users must manually install WxPython!
 Unfortunately, this cannot be done as part of the pip installation and should be manually downloaded from the [wxPython website](http://www.wxpython.org/download.php).